CloudI/CloudI/README.markdown

 * TokyoTyrant with [`cloudi_service_db_tokyotyrant`](https://github.com/CloudI/cloudi_service_db_tokyotyrant)
 * ZeroMQ with [`cloudi_service_zeromq`](https://github.com/CloudI/cloudi_service_zeromq)

-The default CloudI configuration can run the included integration tests if all the supported programming languages are enabled at configure time (they are by default) and the `--with-integration-tests-ran` configuration argument is used (to choose the [`src/cloudi_tests.conf.in`](https://github.com/CloudI/CloudI/blob/master/src/cloudi_tests.conf.in) file).
+The default CloudI configuration will run the included integration tests if all the programming languages enabled by default are detected at configure time and the `--with-integration-tests-ran` configuration argument is used (to choose the [`src/cloudi_tests.conf.in`](https://github.com/CloudI/CloudI/blob/master/src/cloudi_tests.conf.in) configuration file).

-If the `--with-integration-tests-ran` configuration argument is not used, the more minimal CloudI configuration will be used instead (in the [`src/cloudi_minimal.conf.in`](https://github.com/CloudI/CloudI/blob/master/src/cloudi_minimal.conf.in) file) to support basic things like the
+If the `--with-integration-tests` configuration argument is used, the more minimal CloudI configuration will be used instead (in the [`src/cloudi_minimal.conf.in`](https://github.com/CloudI/CloudI/blob/master/src/cloudi_minimal.conf.in) configuration file) to support basic things like the
 [Quick Start Guide](https://github.com/CloudI/CloudI/tree/master/doc#readme),
 the [Dashboard](https://github.com/CloudI/CloudI/tree/master/src/service_api#readme)
 and any tutorials or examples.